edgio-docs/edgio-docs/src/pages/guides/performance/traditional_sites.md

 After you've configured and tested your site on {{ PRODUCT_NAME }}, it's time to take it live.
 At a high level, the process is:

-1. Specify the domain name of the site under the Configuration tab for the environment in the {{ PORTAL_PLAIN }}.
+1. Specify the domain name of the site under the Configuration tab for the environment in the {{ PORTAL }}.
-2. Configure your SSL certificate under the Configuration tab for the environment in the {{ PORTAL_PLAIN }}.
+2. Configure your SSL certificate under the Configuration tab for the environment in the {{ PORTAL }}.
-3. Create a CNAME record with your DNS provider with the value shown under the _Domains_ section for the environment in the {{ PORTAL_PLAIN }}.
+3. Create a CNAME record with your DNS provider with the value shown under the _Domains_ section for the environment in the {{ PORTAL }}.

 Each of these steps is described in more detail in the [Domains guide](/guides/basics/domains).
 Note that third step (configuring your DNS) will be the crucial step that effectively transitions your domain to {{ PRODUCT_NAME }} and should be done last.